 It May Be Time to Consider Your College or University

 - You are committed to helping others.
-You can help future students have the same opportunities you did by providing a gift to the school.
+Your contribution can help future students have the same opportunities you did by providing a gift to the school.
 Additionally, you could help the school do other important things such as fund an important research project, purchase a unique piece of art, or build a library.

 - It makes you feel good.
 You received a great education and had a good experience at your school.
 You may want to give back to the institution that gave you so much.